fubar2/treeval_gal/README.md

      - a tiny pop-up python webserver is included with the data for local use.

 ##### How best to represent repeat density?
-Anna asked about a repeatmasker version of the repeats, so there's a gff track (no dfam species and defaults) to compare to the windowmasker bed and wiggle on the current [fish JBrowse2](https://usegalaxy.eu/datasets/4838ba20a6d867655aedf35d84ed3d59/preview).
+Anna asked about a repeatmasker version of the repeats, so there's a gff track (no dfam species and defaults) to compare to the windowmasker bed and wiggle on the current [Amphioxus JBrowse2](https://usegalaxy.eu/datasets/4838ba20a6d867655aedf35d84ed3d59/preview).

 ![image](https://github.com/fubar2/treeval_gal/assets/6016266/860af67f-00bc-4848-af2f-ba47e9762710)